-Please note that only the SQL Server 2008 database engine is addressed in this ST. Other related products of the SQL Server 2008 platform, such as Analysis Services, provide services that are useful but are not central to the enforcement of security policies.
+Note that only the SQL Server 2012 database engine is addressed in this ST. Other related products of the SQL Server 2012 platform, such as Analysis Services, provide services that are useful but are not central to the enforcement of security policies.
 Hence, security evaluation is not directly applicable to those other products.